Minato's Laundromat: Television drama

 A live-action television drama adaptation of Minato's Laundromat was announced on March 21, 2022.
 The series premiered on July 7, 2022 (Note: The series is listed with the premiere date of July 6, 2022 at 24:30, which is July 7 at 12:30 AM.) on TV Tokyo and the streaming service Paravi.
+It was also released internationally on GagaOOLala.
 The first season was directed by Junichi Kanai, Hiroaki Yuasa, and Yuka Eda.
 Kanai also wrote the script with Subaru Yamashita and Rima Kitaki.
 Yukitoshi Komatsu was credited as the producer.

 The drama adaptation stars Bullet Train member Takuya Kusakawa as Akira and Sho Nishigaki as Shintaro.
 The supporting cast includes Seiji Fukushi as Takayuki Sakuma, Yu Inaba as Shu Sakuma, Tomoya Oku as Asuka Hanabusa, and Hana Toyoshima as Sakurako Katsuki.
 Sayuri Inoue was later cast as Saki Machida, an original character for the TV drama who serves as Akira's former roommate and ex-girlfriend.
 The opening theme is "Gyutto" by Chō Tokimeki Sendenbu and the ending theme is "Tsuitachi" by Kaeri no Kai.

 A second season was announced on April 23, 2023, and is set to premiere in July 2023.
 Kanai returned to direct the series, while Hitomi Yamashita and Ryo Kawasaki were added as new co-directors.